 Students applying for financial aid for graduate school are likely familiar with the process of applying for federal financial aid, but graduate students should be aware of the fact that they’re almost always considered independent, and many will want to learn the maximum amount they can borrow.

-As with funding an undergraduate degree, students can apply for federal aid to help fund graduate school.
+Students can apply for federal aid to help fund graduate school.
 Students are encouraged to fill out the FAFSA® (the Federal Application for Federal Student Aid) to see if they qualify for help.
+Graduate requirements of FAFSA are similar to those for undergraduate students.
 Eligibility for federal aid is based on a student’s income, among other factors, so not everybody will be eligible for all types of aid.

-For direct unsubsidized loans, the limit is $20,500 a year.
+For direct unsubsidized loans, the limit is $20,500.
 All graduate or professional students are considered independent for this loan.
 Unsubsidized loans aren’t dependent on students demonstrating financial need.
 The schools will decide how much students receive based on their annual costs and how much aid they’re receiving from other sources.